AdobeDocs/campaign.en/help/v8/start/connect.md

 >
 >For campaign classic 8.4 build versions, Adobe Campaign client console may ask for proxy credentials two times during proxy authentication.
 This is due to the fact that Microsoft Edge Webview2 does not save proxy credentials in the cache/password store unlike Internet Explorer.

+## Upgrade your Client Console{#upgrade-ac-console}

+When your system is upgraded to a newer release, you must update your Client Console to that same version.
+This is a best practice, and for some releases this upgrade is mandatory.
+In that case, it is mentioned in the [Release Notes](release-notes.md).

+As a Managed Cloud Services user, Adobe deploys the Client Console for you.
+When you connect to your upgraded environment, you are prompted to download the latest Client Console version in a pop-up window.
+You must accept this upgrade, and update the Client Console as requested.

+>[!CAUTION]
+>
+>Adobe recommends leaving the option **[!UICONTROL No longer ask this question]** unselected to make sure that all users are alerted when a new version of the Console is available.
+If this option is selected the user will not be informed of new available versions.

 ## Grant access to users{#grant-access}

 Adobe Campaign lets you define and manage the rights assigned to the various operators.